uriva/gamlajs/README.md

+# Gamla

-# Functional programming library for Javascript
+`gamla` is a functional programming library for Javascript/Typescript.

 ## Installation